petoncle/mousemaster/README.md

    or join the [Discord](https://discord.gg/GSB6MaKb2R) if you need help creating your own configuration.
 If you have ideas for a better configuration that you would like to share, I'd love to hear from you.
+7. If you enjoy mousemaster, consider making a [donation](https://ko-fi.com/petoncle) or stop by the Discord to show your support!

 # Features